Skip to main content

 3. United Kingdom (IFRS)

-- What is the income line label?
+- What is the income line label for rental income?

-- Which accounting standard governs?
+- Which accounting standard governs the lease treatment?

 1. AAOIFI Primary (e.g., Bahrain, Qatar)